NicoJuicy/LearnML/faq.md

 <!-- MarkdownTOC -->

+- What is an AI Engineer?
 - Do I need a Master’s Degree?
 - Recommended Tutorials and Books
+- How to access Safari Online?
 - How to ask an AI/ML question?
+- When You Should not use ML
 - How to choose a performance metric?
 - How to Choose an ML Algorithm?
 - Should I start learning ML by coding an algorithm from scratch?